 You do not need to make a claim to receive the 70 Super Likes and one Boost.
 After the Effective Date of the settlement (which will occur at or after the time the Court finally approves the settlement), Tinder will automatically credit your Tinder account with an allotment of 70 Super Likes and one Boost.
 If you no longer have a Tinder account, you will need to create one, using the same email address that you used when creating your original Tinder account, before the Effective Date of the settlement.

 You do need to make a claim to receive a monetary payment.
 To make a claim, you must complete a Claim Form here.
 You must provide the Unique ID found at the beginning of the email by which you received notice of this settlement.
 You can complete the form online, or you can print it, fill it out and mail it to the address shown on the form.
-Claim Forms are due by March 27, 2022, or thirty days after entry of Final Approval of the settlement, whichever is later.
+Claim Forms are due by April 4, 2022.
 If you mail the Claim Form, the transmission must be postmarked by that date.Back To Top

 You can exclude yourself from the Class if you want to be able to sue Defendants separately for the claims released by the settlement.
 However, if you exclude yourself, you will not receive any benefits offered in the settlement or be permitted to object to the settlement.